 Using these same rules, it should be obvious that session tokens should never be put in hidden HTML fields or passed unencrypted as part of URLs.
 Follow the three rules of session tokens – unique, random and encrypted – and your users will use your Web site safely and securely.

-About the author Joel Dubin, CISSP, is an independent computer security consultant based in Chicago.
+Joel Dubin, CISSP, is an independent computer security consultant based in Chicago.
 He specializes in Web and application security and is the author of the recently released book The Little Black Book of Computer Security available from Amazon.
 SearchSecurity users can submit their questions to Joel via our Ask the Expert feature, or read an excerpt from his book.